ellevi81/TPFinal_Div315_Levi_Santiago/README.md

 <p align="center"><i>Click the image to watch the video.</i></p>

-In this video, I walk you through my project built with Python and Pygame.
-We'll dive into the battle mechanics, the Dragon Ball system, and how the ranking system is designed within the game.
+In this video, I show my project made with Python and Pygame, where I explain how the game works — from the battle mechanics to the Shenron wish system and the ranking feature.

 ---